OviSarkar62/POSView/README.md

 The server-side code includes error handling for common errors such as missing parameters or incorrect data types.
 Error messages are returned in messages as required.

+## Conclusion

+POSView is a functional web application with CRUD functionality for managing products, customers, and sales.
+The server-side API is